About Bovine TB

 To maximise these potential benefits we will look to deploy the gamma test in eligible TB breakdown herds at the earliest practical opportunity.

 Wider use of gamma testing in the HRA is being implemented from 1st April 2017 using a phased approach.
 Implementation under the second criterion will be prioritised, i.e. new TB breakdown herds with lesion and/or culture positive animals located in areas where at least two annual rounds of effective licensed badger control have been completed.

 Gamma blood testing will be applied to supplement the skin test and help resolve TB breakdowns with lesion and/or culture positive animals in the HRA where any of the following three criteria are met:

 This control measure is being introduced as part of the Government’s comprehensive 25-year strategy for eradicating bTB, alongside measures to address the bTB risk posed by infected badgers.
 This measure will enhance the sensitivity of testing in TB breakdown herds in the HRA, thereby shortening the duration of breakdowns and reducing the rate of recurrence due to leaving undetected residual infection in herds.
 The use of more sensitive TB testing regimes for infected cattle herds in badger culling areas will help maximise the expected disease control benefits derived from badger population control.

 From 1st April 2017.
-A phased approach will be taken, with initial priority given to TB breakdown herds under the second criterion i.e. herds with lesion and/or culture positive animals located in areas where at least two years of effective licensed badger population control have been completed.
+A phased approach will be taken, with initial priority given to TB breakdown herds under the second criterion i.e. herds with lesion and/or culture positive animals located in areas where at least two annual rounds of effective licensed badger population control have been completed.

 TB breakdown herds in the HRA with lesion and/or culture positive animals that are eligible for the gamma test under any of the three criteria described above.
 Initially, TB breakdown herds that satisfy the second criterion will be prioritised.